harishconti/doctor-log/ROADMAP.md

 - **Feature Development:**
   - [ ] **Analytics Dashboard:** Develop components to visualize key practice metrics from the `/api/analytics` endpoints.
   - [ ] **Advanced Patient Management:** Build a comprehensive data grid (e.g., MUI X, AG Grid) for searching, sorting, and filtering patients.
-  - [ ] **Appointment Calendar:** Implement a full-featured calendar for appointment management using a library like FullCalendar.
+  - [ ] **Appointment Calendar:** Implement a full-featured calendar for appointment management using a library like FullCalendar. *(Depends on: Backend Appointments API)*

 ---